grafana/scenes/docusaurus/docs/scene-layout.md

 ### Step 5.
 Add a grid row

-Grid row is a layout item that groups other `SceneGridItems` into a collapsible row.
-Use `SceneGridRow` add a row to Scene:
+A grid row is a layout item that groups other `SceneGridItems` into a collapsible row.
+Use `SceneGridRow` to add a row to a scene:

 :::note
-In `SceneGridRow` the `x` and `y` coordinates are relative to the row.
+In `SceneGridRow`, the `x` and `y` coordinates are relative to the row.
 :::

 ```ts